shahid987/shahid987/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on Web apps
+- 🔭 I m currenty working as Full Stack JAVA Developer
-- 🌱 I’m currently learning masters in NWMSU
+- 🌱
-- 📫 How to reach me: +16605281717(Whattsapp)
+- 📫 How to reach me: